 From a product’s malfunction to writing down the wrong date for a delivery or posting an offensive image on social media, any of these relatively common factors will result in a negative image.

-The best way to minimize their negative effects is to have a robust reputation management strategy and proactively influence your business’ image as much as possible.
+The best way to minimize their negative effects is to have a robust online reputation management strategy and proactively influence your business’ image as much as possible.

 Just like SEO, reputation management can be approached in a variety of different ways.